 Remedial Massage Therapy consists of a range of remedial therapies that aims to heal and rehabilitate a stressed muscular-skeletal system.
 Remedial massage is the main therapeutic form used in this treatment, employing a systematic assessment and treatment of inflamed/damaged muscles and joints.
-Treatments are carried out on a specialised power-driven table using a healing oil blend enriched with 8 therapeutic botanical extracts.
+Treatments are carried out on a specialised power-driven table using a healing oil blend enriched with 8 therapeutic botanical extracts, mineralised with magnesium.
 All treatments are eligible for health funds rebates (see end of this page).

-My name is Greyson (Registered therapist with Australian Natural Therapists Association), I have at least 12 years of experience in remedial massage, fusing Eastern Chinese Medicine and Western remedial techniques in my massage treatments.
+My name is Greyson (Registered Remedial Massage Therapist with Australian Natural Therapists Association), I have 13 years of experience in remedial massage, fusing Eastern Chinese Medicine and Western remedial techniques in my massage treatments.
 Previously, I worked as a clinic manager in Melville, South Fremantle and Forrestfield.
-I was a senior massage therapist and I provided in-house training.
+I was a senior therapist and I provided in-house training.

 Over the years, I have treated a wide portfolio of clients (e.g., miners, trades, athletes, deskwork), hence I am proficient in working with various pain patterns.
 Remedial massage can be delivered in 2 forms: (1) treatment form – to alleviate chronic or acute pain syndrome, or (2) relaxation form – to induce overall release of the body’s tension, easing the mind and body.
 These are some common muscle ailments I see in my practice frequently; and within 1 session, I can provide significant relief for these issues:

 In addition to remedial massage, different augmenting techniques can be used to tap onto various healing systems to enhance the treatment benefits:

 - Dry Needling Therapy: releases myofascial trigger point and tight connective tissues safely using an acupuncture needle.